nnise/Restaurant-Reviews-MWS/README.md

 To run the Local Development API Server

 [node server](#local-development-api-server)
+[web app] (#run-the-webApp)

 # Local Development API Server

+Development local API Server
+Location of server = /server Server depends on node.js LTS Version: v6.11.2 , npm, and sails.js Please make sure you have these installed before proceeding forward.

+Great, you are ready to proceed forward; awesome!

+Let's start with running commands in your terminal, known as command line interface (CLI)

+Install project dependancies
+# npm i
+Install Sails.js globally
+# npm i sails -g
+Start the server
+# node server
+You should now have access to your API server environment
+debug: Environment : development debug: Port : 1337

+# Run the WebAPP

 For running the website, be sure that